Theory

 A detailed understanding of the forces of Nature in conjunction with the simulation of particle collisions is vital for analysing data from facilities like CERN’s Large Hadron Collider (LHC).
 While we use the language of quarks and gluons (collectively called partons) to do so, these are not the states that propagate out of the collision and into particle detectors.
 Instead, quarks are confined into hadrons like protons and pions, and this makes understanding the underlying QFT fascinating.

 One key aspect is to obtain a precise prediction of the highest energy “primary” parton-parton scattering.
 We might need to describe only the first few high-energy QCD corrections to this process (the “fixed-order” regime) or sum up the effects of many lower-energy parton emissions (the “resummation” regime).
 We are working on ways to improve the precision of theoretical predictions of proton collisions in both regimes.
-We are also studying the effects of additional parton-parton interactions beyond those in the primary process.
-Members of our group have developed the theoretical framework for describing two high-energy parton-parton collisions (“double parton scattering”), alongside phenomenological tools to make numerical predictions for processes with additional interactions.

 Illustration of a proton-proton collision event generated by Herwig.
 The diagram shows two large, dark grey ellipses moving together towards the centre of the diagram from the left and the right.
 These represent the colliding protons.
 A curly line, representing a gluon, is connected to each proton, and the rest of the parton shower (connected lines that represent gluons and quarks) spreads out in the upper half from the centre to the outside of the diagram.
 This network of lines leads into light, grey blobs that represent the confinement into hadrons, which propagate out to the periphery of the diagram and are represented by small yellow blobs.
 The lower half of the diagram shows a large reddish blob connected between the initial protons and the produced hadrons, which represents all the softer processes taking place in the collision.